 This is a great look for a creative, or more casual, work environment!

 So, what do you think?

 I’d love to hear your ideas on how you take part in this style of clothing – at work or otherwise.

-It’s a super fun, positive community of women just like you cheering each other on and building one another up.
+I share more style tips, tricks, and thoughts over there as well + it’s a super fun, positive community of women just like you cheering each other on and building one another up.

 I know you’ll love it!